Tokelau: Contact with other cultures

 The first European to sight Atafu was British Navy officer Commodore John Byron, on 24 June 1765.
 He called the island Duke of York's Island.
 Parties from his expedition who landed ashore reported that there were no signs of current or previous inhabitants.
 Captain Edward Edwards, having learned of Byron's discovery, visited Atafu on 6 June 1791 in search of the Bounty mutineers.
 They found no inhabitants, but saw that there were houses containing canoes and fishing gear, which suggested to them that the island was being used as a temporary residence by fishing parties from other, nearby islands.
 On 12 June 1791, Edwards sailed farther south, and sighted Nukunonu, naming it Duke of Clarence's Island.
 A landing party that went ashore was unable to make contact with the inhabitants, but saw "morais", burying places, and canoes with "stages in their middle" sailing across the island's lagoons.

 On 29 October 1825, August R. Strong of the USS Dolphin and his crew arrived at the atoll Nukunonu.
 He wrote:

 Upon examination, we found they had removed all the women and children from the settlement, which was quite small, and put them in canoes lying off a rock in the lagoon.
 They would frequently come near the shore, but when we approached they would pull off with great noise and precipitation.

 On 14 February 1835, Captain Smith, of the United States whaling ship General Jackson, wrote of having sighted Fakaofo, which he chose to call D'Wolf's Island.
 On 25 January 1841, the United States Exploring Expedition visited Atafu, and discovered a small population living on the island.
 The residents appeared to be there only temporarily, because there was no chief among them, and they had the kind of double canoes that were typically used for inter-island travel.
 They appeared to have interacted with foreigners in the past, because they expressed a desire to engage in barter with the expedition crew, and they possessed items that were apparently of foreign origin: blue beads and a plane-iron.
 A few days later, French explorer Captain Morvan sighted Fakaofo.
 The American expedition reached Nukunonu on 28 January 1841, but did not record any information about inhabitants.
 On 29 January 1841, the expedition sighted Fakaofo and named it Bowditch.
-The Fakaofo islanders were found to be similar in appearance and behavior to the Atafu islanders.
+The Fakaofo islanders were found to be similar in appearance and behaviour to the Atafu islanders.